aurora-is-near/aurora-contracts-sdk/docs/AuroraFromNear.md

 It has two main methods for interacting with the EVM from Near contracts.
 The `deploy_code` function is used to deploy new EVM contracts.
 It takes as input the raw EVM bytecode that is used to deploy the contract.
-Note that if this bytecode is obtain from compiling a Solidity contract with a constructor that takes arguments then you will need to be sure those arguments are properly encoded as part of the bytecode sent to `deploy_code`.
+Note that if this bytecode is obtained from compiling a Solidity contract with a constructor that takes arguments then you will need to be sure those arguments are properly encoded as part of the bytecode sent to `deploy_code`.
+The encoded arguments have to be appended to the contracts bytecode since the constructor is invoked during deployment.
 For example you can use a library like [ethabi](https://crates.io/crates/ethabi) to encode the deploy arguments correctly.

 ## Aurora interface for `call`